jlandrum/asterism/README.md

 * CSS will no longer be compiled

-Note that in order for Asterism to place into the proper location, the `namespace` must still be set to the folder name of your theme, and Asterism's `src` folder must still be at the root of your WordPress install.
+Note that in order for Asterism to place into the proper location, the `namespace` must still be set to the folder name of your theme or `themeFolder` must be set in your `theme.json`.

-If you are using a base theme, or a theme with a different name than what you provided as your namespace, then you can add `themeFolder` to your `theme.json` to tell Asterism where to put it.

-In the future, more modes may be provided to allow advanced usage of Asterism.
+<small>In the future, more modes may be provided to allow advanced usage of Asterism.</small>

 ## What's Missing / Broken / Might Change
 * Site-wide JavaScript is not yet built or copied over.